A Little Scent History

 “The Bergamot Neroli shaving cream contains a distinct blend of an uplifting, cold pressed citrus, rounded with the sweet floral and fragrant bitter orange tree blossom.”

-You can get The Art Of Shaving Bergamot Neroli shave cream in a tube or a tub.
+You can get The Art Of Shaving Bergamot Neroli shave cream in a tube or a tub along with several other grooming products in the scent, including a pre-shave oil and a shave balm.
 Take a whiff of it if you’re near one of their outlets: if you like floral/citrus scents I think you’ll enjoy this one, too.

 Have you tried a Bergamot Neroli scent in a shave product?
 What do you think about it?
 Leave a comment below!